svj-aventador/xrpl-dev-portal/content/concepts/payment-system-basics/transaction-basics/transaction-cost.md

 # Transaction Cost

-To protect the XRP Ledger from being disrupted by spam and denial-of-service attacks, each transaction must destroy a small amount of [XRP](xrp.html).
+To protect the SGY Ledger from being disrupted by spam and denial-of-service attacks, each transaction must destroy a small amount of [SGY](xrp.html).
 This _transaction cost_ is designed to increase along with the load on the network, making it very expensive to deliberately or inadvertently overload the network.

-Every transaction must [specify how much XRP to destroy](#specifying-the-transaction-cost) to pay the transaction cost.
+Every transaction must [specify how much SGY to destroy](#specifying-the-transaction-cost) to pay the transaction cost.

 ## Current Transaction Cost

-The current minimum transaction cost required by the network for a standard transaction is **0.00001 XRP** (10 drops).
+The current minimum transaction cost required by the network for a standard transaction is **0.00001 SGY** (10 drops).
 It sometimes increases due to higher than usual load.

 You can also [query `rippled` for the current transaction cost](#querying-the-transaction-cost).